actuosus/sublime-schemas/README.md

 # [Sublime Text](https://www.sublimetext.com/) configuration files [JSON schemas](http://json-schema.org)
 All JSON schemas based on [Draft 07](http://json-schema.org/draft-07/schema) Core meta-schema.

-Write and vadidate Sublime Text related configuration files in editors that supports JSON Schema (JetBrains, [Visual Studio Code](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings)).
+Write and validate Sublime Text related configuration files in editors that supports JSON Schema (JetBrains, [Visual Studio Code](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings)).

 This schemas can help configure Sublime Text project and settings for your fellow collegues that use Sublime Text editor and you work on that together.